 Get other people involved, like your partner.
 If you nurse your baby to get them down for a nap, have your partner get them down.
-If you are staying at home with your baby and you don’t have someone else around I get that this wouldn’t work.
+If you stay at home with your baby and don’t have someone else around, I get that this wouldn’t work.

 Distractions can be great tools, like getting out of the house and going to a park or on a walk.

-Cutting down on the amount of time you are nursing.
-Instead of a full feeding session you do it for a few minutes.
+You can also cut down on the amount of time you are nursing.
+Instead of a complete feeding session, you do it for a few minutes.

 Tips for Nighttime Weaning

-Get someone else, like your partner, to tackle getting your baby to sleep
+Get someone else, like your partner, to tackle getting your child to sleep.

-Revisit and change your bedtime routine so it does not revolve around or include breastfeeding – common nighttime routines include a bath, reading books, or singing a lullaby
+Revisit and change your bedtime routine, so it does not revolve around or include breastfeeding.
+Typical nighttime routines include a bath, reading books, or singing a lullaby.

 Your baby often associates nursing with comfort and time that they get to be close to you.
 You can still give them this in the form of hugs, holding them, and lots of cuddles.

 Talk to your child to let them know that nursing is coming to an end.
-This may seem silly with a younger baby, but they understand far more than we give them credit for.
-With an older child this will be helpful and assist them to understand that changes are coming and help them to accept those changes.
+This may seem silly with a younger baby, but they understand far more than we give them credit.
+With an older child, this will be helpful and assist them in understanding that changes are coming and help them accept those changes.

 Breastfeeding can be very emotional, and you may find yourself emotional about quitting, even if you are ready.
-Plus, there may be some hormone changes that happen as your body is adjusting which can contribute to your mood and emotional state.
+Plus, some hormone changes may happen as your body is adjusting, which can contribute to your mood and emotional state.
 Give yourself some patience, and some love, and some time to adjust to being a mother who does not breastfeed.
-It can be a major life change, don’t expect to adjust perfectly overnight.
+It can be a significant life change, don’t expect to adapt instantly.

-It is not recommended that you bind your breasts.
-This is outdated advice, and can put you at a higher risk for plugged ducts.
+Please do not bind your breasts.
+This is outdated advice and can put you at a higher risk for plugged ducts.
 You may find a supportive bra comfortable, but do not tightly wrap your breasts or bind them.
 That will not do anything to slow down your milk production.

-Sudafed, which is the brand name of the drug pseudoephedrine is a decongenstant.
+Sudafed, which is the brand name of the drug pseudoephedrine, is a decongestant.
 It is typically used for stuffy nose and sinus pain or pressure from a cold.
 This drug gives you relief from those symptoms by shrinking swollen nasal mucus membranes.
 It turns out that this may also reduce milk production.
-In a small study researchers found that a 60 mg dose of pseudoephedrine vs. a placebo reduced milk production by up to 24%.
-If you are looking for another way to reduce your milk production this could be something to consider.
+In a small study, researchers found that a 60 mg dose of pseudoephedrine vs. a placebo reduced milk production by up to 24%.

-If you are interested in something more natural than an over-the-counter medication there are some herbs that can reduce your supply.
-Sage and jasmine are the two big ones, but there are some other herbs lie peppermint that may reduce supply.
-For more details on herbs that can reduce your milk supply, Kellymom has an in depth article on this topic.
+If you are interested in something more natural than over-the-counter medication, some herbs can reduce your supply.
+Sage and jasmine are the two most popular, but some other herbs like peppermint may reduce supply.
+For more details on herbs that can reduce your milk supply, KellyMom has an in-depth article on this topic.

 My Secret Weaning Hack

 The last thing I want to include in this article is my personal secret weaning hack.
-This is something I found buried pages deep in a chat on some random website when I was freaking out about how to stop breastfeeding with my first child.
-Want to know my secret?
-Limes.
+I found this buried pages deep in a chat on some random website when I was panicking out about how to stop breastfeeding my first child.

+My secret is limes.
 I cut a slice of lime and squeezed the juice on my nipples.
-When I came across this tip it actually suggested lemons.
+When I came across this tip, it suggested lemons.
 I didn’t have any lemons at the time, but I did have limes.
-I thought this was going to burn my skin, especially because your nipples are sensitive, but thankfully it did not.
+I thought this would burn my skin, especially because your nipples are sensitive, but thankfully it did not.
 What it did do was make my milk taste sour.
-I explained to my son, who was just over a year and a half at the time that my milk was yucky.
+I explained to my son, who was just over a year and a half at the time, that my milk was yucky.
 He didn’t believe me, so I let him try it, and he found out I was right.
-I did this a couple of other times in preparation for my son to throw a fit when I didn’t breastfeed and that never happened.
+I did this a couple of other times in preparation for my son to throw a fit when I didn’t breastfeed, and that never happened.
 It worked like a charm.

-I tried this again with my daughter and she tried to nurse a few times with lime juice on my nipples.
-At one point I thought it might be back firing and she would like the taste but she too got over breastfeeding.
-I’m not saying it is magic and will work, but it might be worth a shot in combination with some of the other tips mentioned in this episode.
+I tried this again with my daughter, and she tried to nurse a few times with lime juice on my nipples.
+At the time, I thought it might be backfiring, and she would like the taste.
+She too got over breastfeeding.
+I am not saying it is magic and will work, but it might be worth a shot in combination with some of the other tips mentioned in this episode.

-A lactation consultant can help if you are having any difficulties or want someone to help walk you through the weaning process.
-While we think of seeing a lactation consultant to help with breastfeeding, they can also be helpful when the time comes to stop.
+Get a lactation consultant involved if you are having any difficulties or want someone to help walk you through the weaning process.
+While we think of seeing a lactation consultant help with breastfeeding, they can also be helpful when the time comes to wean.
 You can also talk to your midwife or doctor, and even your pediatrician may be helpful.

 Ending your breastfeeding relationship can leave you feeling a lot of emotions.
-You may be sad to end that phase of your parenting journey, and you may be ecstatic that you have more freedom and ready for the next phase.
+You may be sad to complete that phase of your parenting journey, and you may be ecstatic that you have more freedom and are ready for the next stage.
 Both are normal and healthy.
 Even if you do run into some snags, I promise you will not breastfeed forever.
-Eventually you will get your boobs back to yourself, your baby will be eating all kinds of solid foods, and you will be on to new parenting adventures.
+Eventually, you will get your boobs back to yourself, your baby will be eating all kinds of solid foods, and you will be on to new parenting adventures.